Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Experiments

 The model is trained using the Adam optimiser \cite{kingma_adam_2014}, with $\beta_1=0.9$, $\beta_2=0.999$ and $\epsilon=10^{-7}$.
-After a first coarse tuning, it was observed that the hyperparameters affecting the network performance are the dropout rate $r$, the weight $w$ on the secondary features, the number of time steps of the past $t^P$, and the parameters $u_{e,d}$ and $\xi$ describing the structure of the network.
-To fine tune the parameters, we employ Bayesian optimisation \cite{pelikan_boa_1999} (using the toolbox \cite{bayesian_opt_toolbox}), which targets finding the best value of the metrics $\mathcal{M}$ on the validation set.
-The metrics $\mathcal{M}$ is the Mean Absolute Error (MAE) referred to the primary features only, i.e. $a_X$, $a_Y$ and $\omega_y$:
+After a first coarse tuning, it was observed that the hyperparameters affecting the network performance are the dropout rate $r$, the weight $w$ on the secondary features, the number of time steps of the past $t^P$, and the hyperparameters $u_{e,d}$ and $\xi$ defining the structure of the network.
+To fine tune the hyperparameters, we employ Bayesian optimisation \cite{pelikan_boa_1999} (using the toolbox \cite{bayesian_opt_toolbox}), which targets finding the best value of the metrics $\mathcal{M}$ on the validation set.
+The metrics $\mathcal{M}$ is the Mean Absolute Error (MAE) referred to the primary features only, i.e. $a_X$, $a_Y$ and $\omega_y$,

-being $|\cdot|$ the absolute value operator.
-The range of variation of each hyperparameter in Bayesian optimisation is reported in Table \ref{tab: Bayesian ranges}.
-We highlight that the ranges of the hyperparameters $u_{e,d}$ and $\xi$ are properly set to reduce the complexity of the neural network, thus allowing to use the prediction approach in online control applications.
-Bayesian optimisation implements $2$ steps of random exploration and $10$ iterations.